 After your Brussel sprouts have cooked for 20-minutes, begin preparing the cheese sauce.

 In a grease skilled, over medium-low heat, combine the heavy whipping cream, shredded cheese, salt, and pepper.
 Heat the sauce until the cheese is melted.

-After your Brussel sprouts have baked for 30-minutes, remove them from the oven.
+After the Brussel sprouts have baked for 30-minutes, remove them from the oven.

 Sprinkle the cooked bacon on top of the Brussel sprouts and top with the cheese sauce.
 Feel free to add a small sprinkle of additional cheese directly to the top.

 Place the casserole back into the oven and bake for an additional 10-15 minutes, until the entire dish is bubbly and the cheese is lightly browned.